Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Methodology

 For all halo or galaxy selections we present in this work, enough simulations meet the criteria to guarantee training sets of at least 700 samples, and validation and testing sets of at least 80-100 each.
 This range is still large enough to sample the parameter space well, while allowing the flexibility to use selection criteria that pick out rarer objects, potentially revealing unique relationships between the parameters and galaxy clustering.
 The simulations that do not meet the selection criteria tend to have little structure formation--very small $\Omega_{\text{M}}$ and $\sigma_8$--meaning they cluster in a specific corner of the parameter space.
 CAMELS and CAMELS-SAM intentionally cover such a large parameter space to avoid being affected by the distribution priors in the central, more realistic region of the parameter space.
 Therefore, missing a single corner will still yield robust constraints near the values of the cosmological parameters that are favored by observational constraints.

 The final aspect of our selection is whether or not we normalize to a specific number density of objects.
-Number density has a strong effect on the CiC and the VPF, and some stellar mass or SFR selections yield samples with very large numbers of objects that pose a computational challenge.
+Number density has a strong effect on the CiC and the VPF, and some stellar mass or SFR selections yield samples with very large numbers of objects, creating a computational bottleneck.
 We address this in this work by randomly ``down-sampling'' the objects that pass a given selection to either 0.001 $h^{3}$ cMpc$^{-3}$ or 0.005 $h^{3}$ cMpc$^{-3}$, corresponding to 1,000 or 5,000 galaxies in our (100 $h^{-1}$ cMpc)$^3$ volumes.
-These chosen densities mimic the galaxy number densities many observations have measured or are expected to measure\footnote{Assorted examples: SDSS red/blue galaxies \citep[Table 4]{Zehavi2005}, SDSS-IV BOSS for ELGs \citep[Figure 11]{Raichoor2017}, EUCLID within $z<1.5$ \citep[Table 3]{Amendola2018}, red sequence galaxies in the Kilo Degree Survey \citep{Vakili2020}.}.
-They are also large enough to mitigate Poisson noise while producing samples small enough to calculate the clustering statistics within a reasonable computational cost.
+Additionally, these densities are large enough to mitigate Poisson noise while producing samples small enough to calculate the clustering statistics within a reasonable computational cost.
 In \textsection \ref{subsec:Downsampling}, we examine how our constraints on cosmology and SAM astrophysics change if we do not randomly down-sample to a fixed number density after applying our mass or SFR-based selections.